mesonbuild/meson/docs/markdown/Subprojects.md

 subprojects download` can be used for that, it will download all missing subprojects, but will not update already fetched subprojects.

+*Since 1.2.0* `--dest` argument can be used to specify in which directory subprojects should be downloaded.
+The destination directory will contain only the `packagecache` directory for `wrap-file` and their patches (they are not extracted), and complete checkout for other wrap types.
+This is used to store a cache of subprojects (e.g. in CI docker images) that can then be copied into project's `subprojects/` directory to build offline (i.e. with `--wrap-mode=nodownload`).

 ### Update subprojects

 *Since 0.49.0*